 Cacti are remarkably durable and low in maintenance.
-The succulents need little more than sun, well drained soil and rare moisture.
+They need little more than sunlight, well-drained soil, and rare moisture.
 The pests and problems common to the plant group are minimal and usually easy to surmount.
 Cactus problems may range from sucking pests, like whitefly, to common rots from bacteria or fungal disease.
 One of the telltale signs of a problem is a soft, mushy cactus.

 The arid gardener may ask, "Why is my cactus going soft?"
 Likely causes are disease, cultivation and improper site and ambient conditions.

 Cacti generally have low moisture needs.
 They thrive in temperatures above 70 to 75 °F (21 to 24 °C) in sunny locations and require little supplemental nutrients.
 Potted plants need good drainage holes and a soil mix with plenty of grit.
 In-ground plants have similar requirements.

 As with any plant, cacti can become diseased or damaged.
 A common problem is soft spots in the flesh of the plant.
 These may be discolored or corky around the spot and the center is mushy and wet.
 The reasons for such spots may be disease or simply mechanical injury to the pads and stems of the cacti.
 Cactus rot issues must be dealt with quickly to prevent spread to the rest of the plant and serious loss of vigor, which may become permanent.